Skip to main content

 Adriana Farah

-Dr. Adriana Farah is graduated in Nutrition and PhD in Food Science.
-Formerly Research Scientist at the Massachusetts Institute of Technology (USA), Vanderbilt University (USA) and at the Chemistry Institute of the Federal University of Rio de Janeiro (UFRJ), Brazil, she has been a Professor, Research Scientist and Head of the Coffee Research Core at the Nutrition Institute of UFRJ, Brazil for 18 years.
+Dr. Adriana Farah holds a degree in Nutrition and a PhD in Food Science.
+Formerly a Research Scientist at the Massachusetts Institute of Technology (United States), Vanderbilt University (United States), and at the Chemistry Institute of the Federal University of Rio de Janeiro (UFRJ), Brazil, she has been Professor, Research Scientist, and Head of the Coffee Research Core at the Nutrition Institute of UFRJ, Brazil, for 18 years.
 She also serves as an editor for Foods Journal.
 She has been doing coffee research for the last 24 years and edited books on the theme for the Royal Society of Chemistry and co-edited one for Elsevier.

 Affiliations and expertise